-The Security Evaluation Standard for IoT Platforms (SESIP) provides a trustworthy assessment of the security of the IoT platforms, such that this can be re-used in fulfilling the requirements of various commercial product domains.
+The Security Evaluation Standard for IoT Platforms (SESIP) defines a standard for trustworthy assessment of the security of the IoT platforms, such that this can be re-used in fulfilling the requirements of various commercial product domains.
+TrustCB has used this standard to develop and operate the “TrustCB SESIP scheme”.

 The security functionality provided by the platform is expressed using the catalog included.
-Commonly provided sets of functionality will be covered in SESIP profiles.
-Currently mappings for IEC 62443, Javacard, PP-0084, etc are under development within TrustCB.
+Commonly provided sets of functionality will be covered in SESIP profiles, such as Arm PSA L1 (Chip).
+Currently mappings for IEC 62443, Javacard, PP-0084, etc are also under development within TrustCB.

-There are five Assurance Levels in SESIP, which in SESIP v1.3* onwards will be labelled and defined as:
+There are five Assurance Levels in SESIP, which in SESIP v1.3* onwards are labelled and defined as:

 SESIP Assurance Level 1 (SESIP1) is a self-assessment-based level.
 There is no independent check by the evaluators the platform actually implements the SFRs.